Powered By Blogger

 Quill finally leads them to a conference title with a deranged, incoherent and psychotic closing argument at the championships equating an abortion to the coach's refusal to help him pursue a writing career(!).

 Then, after Quill is unavailable to debate in the climactic National Championship, the first true National Championship in 15 years according to the script, Kenmont's dean wants to "default" rather than face almost certain defeat at the hands of Harvard's finest.
 But I thought this was the best debate school in the country, led by the best debate coach in history!
-Can you imagine Pete Carroll forfeiting the Fiesta Bowl because Matt Lienart isn't available?
+Can you imagine Pete Carroll forfeiting the Fiesta Bowl because Matt Leinart isn't available?

 Christopher Atkins is an earnest romantic trying to win Amanda Peterson's heart, and he is every bit as good an actor as he was 9 years earlier in Stewart's THE BLUE LAGOON.
 (A much deserved Worst Supporting Actor Razzie for Atkins this time around!)